 Because He Is Lord

-Lord is not a term that is used much in our world today, at least not in the west.
+Lord is not a term that is used much in our world today, at least not in the West.
 But it was a widely used term in biblical days.
 You find it in the Bible mostly in reference to God.
 But it is also used for a sovereign or master.
-It is one who is in charge.
+It is the one who is in charge.
 And that is a good descriptive term for God.
 He is the sovereign Lord, the ruler of heaven and earth.
 And as such he is worthy of our worship.

 In 1 Chronicles 16:29 we are told to “Ascribe to the Lord the glory due his name; bring an offering and come before him.
 Worship the Lord in the splendor of his holiness.”
 The Lord alone is worthy of our adoration and worship.